palantir/atlasdb/docs/source/schemas/streams.rst

 code, the short name the prefix which will be used in the actual database tables.
 The stream id type argument specifies the ValueType of the id for each stored object.
-The in-memory threshold argument specifies the largest size object (in bytes) which atlasdb will cache in memory in order to boost retrieval performance.
+The in-memory threshold argument specifies the largest size object (in bytes) which AtlasDB will cache in memory in order to boost retrieval performance.

 Performance